SeedChange

 About SeedChange:

 Founded in 1945, SeedChange (formerly called USC Canada) is one of Canada’s oldest international aid charities.
-SeedChange works with small-scale farmers in 11 countries: Bolivia, Burkina Faso, Canada, Cuba, Ethiopia, Guatemala, Honduras, Mali, Nepal, Nicaragua, and Timor Leste.
-SeedChange helps small-scale farmers develop cheap reliable food sources through saving seeds, conserving soil quality, growing diverse crops, and other sustainable farming practices.
-SeedChange also helps people start small businesses to market their food and advocates for the rights of farmers to save and market their local seeds.
-It focuses particularly on reaching out to young farmers and women.
+SeedChange works with small-scale farmers in 13 countries: Bolivia, Burkina Faso, Canada, Cuba, Ethiopia, Guinea-Bissau, Honduras, Kenya, Mali, Senegal, Tanzania, Timor-Leste, and Togo.
+SeedChange helps small-scale farmers develop cheap reliable food sources by saving seeds, conserving soil quality, growing diverse crops, and other sustainable farming practices.
+SeedChange also connects farmers to exchange knowledge and advocates for the rights of farmers to save and market their seeds and produce.

 My anchor